brenner-tobias/addon-cloudflared/README.md

 ![Maintenance][maintenance-shield]

-Connect remotely to your Home Assistant instance without opening any ports.
+Connect remotely to your Home Assistant instance without opening any ports using Cloudflared.

 ## About